soundpress/nycadministrativecode/docs/c17/index.rst

 *§ 17-513.2 Construction.* ::

+a.
 The provisions of this chapter shall not be interpreted or construed to permit smoking, using electronic cigarettes, or using smokeless tobacco where such activity is prohibited or otherwise restricted by other applicable laws, rules or regulations.

+b.
+Class A multiple dwelling smoking policy requirement.
+The civil penalty provided in subdivision e of section 17-508 shall be the sole remedy for violation of subdivision d-1 or d-2 of such section.